-We support placements between universities, industry, healthcare organisations and regulatory bodies.
+We support placements between universities and industry, healthcare organisations, civic partners or regulatory bodies.
 Secondments can facilitate knowledge transfer, build collaborative relationships, and accelerate research translation through embedded expertise.

 Supporting knowledge exchange and accelerating the impact of academic research, this scheme is open to commercial, healthcare, local authority and regulatory bodies who wish to host or be hosted by a university within the Yorkshire region.